Thanks for elaborating. There are a few considerations.

 Hi @user-74a158!
 Can you please try deleting the 'pupil_capture_settings' folder from your home drive and then re-launching Capture?
 Note that if you have any custom plugins, you should back them up first.

-Hi @nmt ! .
+Hi @user-4c21e5 ! .
 Thank you for your quick reply.
 I have also tried it with the LSL's native Lab Recorder App.
 After recording, I received a xdf-file which I tried to read out with the help of the Matlab Importer.
 Unfortunately, for the Pupil Capture data, I have got unstructured floating point numbers for time series and time stamps and for the presentation data, I got strings and floating point numbers in one cell regarding the time series.

 Hi @user-dfd547, the lab recorder app does indeed generate an xdf file which contains the unified data streams.
 I'm not sure I fully understand your problem, however.
 Is the issue with reading the contents of the xdf file?